sermetk/CreditCard-Tests/README.md

 This project includes couple of approaches to implement certain feature.

-Please find below if you'd like to also learn more from the same course. https://app.pluralsight.com/library/courses/aspdotnet-core-mvc-testing-fundamentals/table-of-contents
+Please find below if you'd like to also learn more from the same course.<br />
+https://app.pluralsight.com/library/courses/aspdotnet-core-mvc-testing-fundamentals/table-of-contents